Signal

 On paper, that can look like a modest planning adjustment.

 At 90m², this is no longer just a “granny flat” in any meaningful housing sense.
-It begins to operate as a form of distributed infill housing.
+It starts to approach the scale of a genuine small dwelling — one capable, at least physically, of supporting couples, downsizers, independent adult children, and in some cases even small family households.

 Source